Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Study and Dataset

-Table~\ref{tab:recruitment-funnel} shows the recruitment funnel.
-In order to get equal numbers of subjects who passed the qualification test, which consisted of answering questions about the instructions after completing one sample rating task, more subjects had to be randomized to the individual research condition.
-Of subjects who completed the qualification, a higher percentage of subjects in the second condition went on to complete rating tasks.
+We set up the study so that article HITs were posted at various times over a span of 10 days.
+We designed the study to collect 54 ratings on each article, 18 each from liberals, conservatives, and others.
+We stratified the ratings on each article according to rater ideology as we wanted to explore the effect of raters' ideology on their action preferences.
+Each rater could rate an article only once.
+A rater could rate as many articles as they wanted, as long as other raters from their ideological group had not finished the ratings.

+A total of 2185 Mturkers signed up for the study out of whom 622 completed the qualification task and were eligible for the study.
+Out of these 622 MTurkers, 500 completed at least one rating task.
+These 500 MTurkers constitute our rater pool.
+In our pool of raters, more raters were liberals (247) than conservatives (146) or others (107).
+This is a reflection of the Mturk worker population as a prior survey found that more MTurk workers are liberal than conservative \cite{levay2016demographic}.
+Since the ratings on each article were stratified according to rater ideology, the median conservative rater rated more articles (17) than the median liberal rater (11).
+To account for any effects driven by individual raters, we planned to include random effects \cite{brown2021introduction} for raters in our regression analyses.
+While one rater rated all 368 articles, no one rated them all in one sitting as the articles were released over a span of 10 days.

+We also collected raters' age, gender, and education level.
+Raters were 49\% male and 50\% female (others indicated a non-binary gender or preferred not to say).
+Roughly 60\% of the raters were in the age group 30-49, and 25\% between 18 and 30.
+Roughly 60\% raters had at least a Bachelor's degree, while 20\% also had a Master's degree.
+Compared to the US population, our rater pool was younger and also more educated.

+\del{Table~\ref{tab:recruitment-funnel} also provides descriptive statistics about the distribution of number of articles rated per rater.
 Table~\ref{tab:ratings-per-rater-by-ideology} shows that more raters were liberal than conservative or others.
-Thus, in order to get eighteen ratings from each rater group, the conservative and other raters rated more items than the liberal raters, as shown in the second column.
+Since each article had 18 ratings from each rater group, conservative and other raters rated more articles per person than did liberal raters, as shown in the second column.}